HungryTurtleCode/htc_website/jekyll/pages/about-me.md

 During this time, I was also pursuing other programming languages in my spare time.
 I learnt JavaScript and PHP and started doing some freelance web development to earn some extra money.

 I started off doing very basic projects just to gain experience.
-PSD to HTML conversions and that sort of thing &#8211; adding some jQuery and thinking I was the greatest.
+PSD to HTML conversions and that sort of thing &#8211; adding some jQuery to websites and thinking I was the greatest (we have all been there).

-After my year of full time employment as an Electronic Engineer I had a few realisations.
+After my time of full time employment as an Electronic Engineer I had a few realisations.

-  1. I didn&#8217;t like having a boss.
+  1. I didn&#8217;t like having a boss that wouldn't let me do all the cool things I wanted to do.
   2. My real skill set lay in code.

 It was at that point that I started getting more serious with the freelance web work I was doing.
 I was filling my day with doing projects for clients and reading and learning about all the latest technologies and news.

-In my spare time I would still tinker with other programming projects.
+In my spare time I would still tinker with other programming projects, trying to get as much exposure to as wide array of langauges and technology stacks as possible.

 ## The (Hungry Turtle) Code Life.